 Today, Taylor is a member of the Google Voice team, where she is a full stack developer, coding for both the front end (what you see onscreen) and back end (the processes that take place out of sight).

-While she doesn’t rule out moving to L.A. and picking up acting — if she wins the lottery — that goal is no longer front and center: “I have my dream job now just by being an engineer.
+While she doesn’t rule out moving to L.A. and picking up acting — if she wins the lottery — that goal is no longer front and centre: “I have my dream job now just by being an engineer.
 I’m riding this wave.”

 Taylor’s Advice For Changing Careers In Tech: